 Through research, scholarship and service, the AT&T Center for Indigenous Politics & Policy supports tribal leaders and engages indigenous youth to promote public awareness and develop the political tools that will help them overcome challenges within their communities.
-CIPP analyzes a number of politically significant issues facing indigenous communities, including public health, adequate housing, economic security and education.
+AT&T CIPP analyzes a number of politically significant issues facing indigenous communities, including public health, adequate housing, economic security and education.

 The Center will:

 Consult with indigenous leaders and managers to identify barriers facing their communities and build upon nations’ own political capacities to overcome these challenges;

 Engage indigenous youth and assist tribal leaders in concert with national advocacy organizations and partner universities in developing the tools with which to analyze issues and policy from a political perspective; and